-Trish Kahle is a doctoral candidate in history at the University of Chicago.
+Trish Kahle received her Ph.D. in history from the University of Chicago in June 2019.
 Kahle’s dissertation, “The Graveyard Shift: Mining Democracy in an Age of Energy Crisis, 1963-1981,” examines the energy crisis of the 1970s from the perspective of the coal mining workplace.
 Combining the methods of labor, economic, environmental, and political history with the emerging field of energy history, this project shows how the energy crisis—better remembered for gas lines—remade the practice of industrial democracy in the energy workplace at a crucial turning point in American history.
 Kahle’s work has received support from the Mellon Foundation, the American Society for Environmental History, the Western Association of Women Historians, the Reuther Library, Pennsylvania State University Libraries, the Labor and Working-Class History Association, and the University of Chicago Division of Social Sciences.
 Kahle is also a contributing editor for Red Wedge and has written on contemporary labor organizing, energy politics, and climate justice for a variety of outlets including Dissent, Jacobin, In These Times, The Ecologist, Salvage, and Scalawag.
 Kahle received her B.A. in English literature and creative writing from Salem College and an M.A. in history from the University of Chicago.

 The Graveyard Shift: Mining Democracy in an Age of Energy Crisis, 1963-1981